Luke Jerdy

-Majid Luke Mehdizadeh-Valoujerdy (born 5 January 1990), known professionally as Luke Jerdy, is a British actor.
-He is from Derby in the East Midlands, and is half-Iranian.
+Majid Luke Mehdizadeh-Valoujerdy (born 5 January 1990), formerly known professionally as Luke Jerdy, is a British actor.
+He is best known for his portrayal of Jesse Donovan in the Channel 4 soap opera Hollyoaks, a role in which he played regularly from April 2016 until January 2020.
+He has also performed in the theatre.

+Early life

+Jerdy is from Derby in the East Midlands, and is half-Iranian.
 His full name is Majid Luke Mehdizadeh-Valoujerdy, but he changed it to avoid confusing casting directors.
-Jerdy is best known for his portrayal of Jesse Donovan in the Channel 4 soap opera Hollyoaks, a role in which he played regularly from April 2016 until January 2020.
-He has also performed in the theatre.
+He studied at the Manchester School of Theatre, graduating in 2011.

 Career

 Before his role in Hollyoaks, he featured in The Turing Enigma (2011), Act/Or (2015), and Chosen (2016).

 He also made an appearance in a 2011 episode of Doctors, in an episode titled "An Uneasy Harmony", playing the role of Michael Webb.